-Patch Testing for Allergies Questions and Answers
+Patch Testing for Allergies Q&A

 A patch test, also known as a skin test or skin prick, is a diagnostic tool used by an allergy specialist to help diagnose a suspected allergy.
 A patch test may be conducted on its own, or in conjunction with other diagnostic tests, including a physical exam, discussion of medical and family history, or a blood test.
 A patch test can be used to diagnose a wide variety of allergies, including hay fever (known as allergic rhinitis), asthma (that is suspected to have allergic causes), dermatitis (a general term for skin irritation, also known as eczema), food allergy, a penicillin allergy, or a bee venom allergy.